kaivu1999/kaivu1999.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working at at DevRev with a vision to revolutionize the way software products are built.
-I am interested in applying AI to problems of different domains.
+I am currently working at DevRev where we envision to revolutionize the way software products are built.
+I am interested in applying AI to solve problems from different domains.

 I completed my bachelors in 2021, majoring in Computer Science and Engineering and specialization in Artificial Intelligence and Machine Learning from Indian Institute of Technology, Delhi (IIT-Delhi).
 For my undergratuate thesis, I worked with Prof Parag Singla on Machine Translation for low resource languages.
 I am interested in developing machine learning techniques with motivation of intersting applications in other fields.